lmdbjava/native/README.md

 ### Releasing

-Travis CI automatically releases built JARs to a Maven-structured BinTray repository.
+Any tagged commit will cause Travis CI to build a release and deploy it to the BinTray Maven repository.
+BinTray's will GPG sign the release.

-To perfom a release:

-1. Edit the `pom.xml` files to reflect the new version
-2. Edit `descriptor.json` to reflect a new version number
-3. Run a `git tag` for the version
-4. Perform a `git push origin --tags`.

-The new version for Linux, Windows and OS X should automatically arrive on BinTray.

 ### Contributing